Projects that alter game functions but do not include new maps belong here.

 Summary:

-Scavver's Paradise is a survival horror mod with focus on high difficulty combat, simple but satisfying weaponry, resource scarcity and management, and oppressive atmosphere through sound design, gameplay mechanics, and optional storytelling through text logs.
+Scavver's Paradise is a survival horror mod with focus on high difficulty combat, simple but satisfying weaponry, resource scarcity and management, loadout building, and oppressive atmosphere through sound design, gameplay mechanics, and optional storytelling through text logs.
 The player is pitted in the shoes of an average person trying to survive in post-apocalyptic Earth.
 You are not a big meaty action hero.
 You are but a mere mortal, soft and squishy and fighting against insurmountable odds.

 Most of my testing has been done in singleplayer, though this mod is fully doable in multiplayer as long as you and your partner(s) cooperate and split resources evenly.
 I recommend you adjust item spawn rates in the options menu if you're playing Coop.
 Recommended spawn rates have been provided.